updated 1-2021

 Open to Grades: 9, 10, 11 & 12

-This one semester class emphasizes acting skills such as improvisation, scene work, oral interpretation and reader’s theater.
+This one semester class emphasizes acting skills such as improvisation, scene work, oral interpretation, and reader’s theater.
 Students learn techniques for confidence on stage: relaxation, imagination.
-At FRHS: This is the first course in the drama sequence class offerings.
+At FRHS: This class will produce a One Act and all students will be offered a role.
 This class is required to attend the Colorado State Thespian Conference.
-This class is a pre-requisite for Theatre Foundations.
-Theatre Foundations is required to audition for the school fall and spring productions.
-There may be a fee for this course.
+This class is a prerequisite for auditions for the 9th period productions: fall play and spring musical.

 Credits: 5